sourcey/libsourcey/README.md

 * **Web servers and clients** — LibSourcey includes a HTTP server and client stack that includes support for WebSockets, multipart streaming, and file transfers.
 The HTTP parser is based on the super-fast C code used by `nginx`.

 * **Elegant PacketStream API** — The PacketStream API make it possible for LibSourcey modules to pipe and process arbitrary packets to eachother through a delegate chain, and makes it possible to develop complex data processing applications quickly and easily.
+Check out this writeup on how to use the PacketSteram API for encoding H.264 on the fly: http://sourcey.com/libsourcey-packetstream-api/

 * **Media streaming and encoding** — The media library consists of thin wrappers around FFmpeg and OpenCV for media capture, encoding, recording, streaming, anaysis and more.
 The Media API makes full use of the PacketStream API so that encoders, processors and packetisers can be dynamically added and removed from a media source.